phawk/rails-deploy/readme.md

 - Installs node.js for asset pipeline
 - Nginx + phusion passenger for serving your app
 - PostgreSQL database
+- Setup some cron jobs to run rake tasks
 - Sets up ufw and fail2ban for basic security
 - Sets up swapon for when you run out of memory
+- Checkout the [changelog](CHANGELOG.md) for recent additions

 ## Prerequisites